B1. Number Sense

 A theatre company would like to rent a large room to perform their new play.
 The company's management must determine the price of tickets.
 After discussion, company members suggested that the price be set at $19.75 per ticket.

 Ask them to write down the number of seats they think the room contains.
-Later, during the follow-up discussion, they can compare this number with a number they obtained using an estimation strategy.
+Later, during the follow-up discussion, they can compare this number with a number they obtain using an estimation strategy.
 This comparison serves to reaffirm the benefits of knowing and using such strategies, especially when dealing with large numbers.

 Display Appendix 5.1 on the interactive whiteboard or on a large sheet of paper and present the following problem to students.